authmagic/authmagic-cli/README.md

 -e, --example - creates predefined example configuration file, so you could try authmagic quickly.

 ### install [name] [source]
 Installs module.
 Similar to npm install.
-If no name were provided will install everything based on the configuration file.
+If name wasn't provided it will install everything based on the configuration file.
 If no source provided would check the module via npm.

 #### Optional params:
 name - package name